Why is Teewurst called Teewurst?

 The Teewurst quickly found its place at tea time.
 So the name Teewurst did not come from the pen of an ingenious marketing manager, but developed over time.
 Continue reading Why is Teewurst called Teewurst?

 According to a widespread legend, this dish goes back to the Italian Carbonari, who made charcoal in the Appenine mountains.
 It is said this Spaghetti dish was cooked over a fire in a cast iron pan during their breaks.
-Continue reading Spaghetti Carbonara has a long history
+Continue reading Spaghetti Carbonara – a legendary Italian pasta classic

 The true Döner was discovered 1867 by Iskender Efendi (Master Alexander), the original family restaurant is located near Istanbul (Bursa), Turkey, where the Iskender brand is very popular.
 The Döner at their family restaurant is the original, made with lamb.
 The basics remain the same, beaten slices of meat are seasoned with local herbs and spices, skewered on a spit and grilled vertically.
 Continue reading Döner, a popular street food